styrserver/BestiaryArena-SuperMod-Loader/README.md

 Chromium: https://chromewebstore.google.com/detail/bestiaryarena-supermod-lo/hloidpjbdbbhhkihgeeddnofmpgbffjd

+## Alternative Installation

 ### Firefox Installation (Alternative)
+1. Download the extension files from the [https://github.com/styrserver/BestiaryArena-SuperMod-Loader GitHub repository]

-1. Clone this repository or download it as a ZIP file
+2. Clone this repository or download it as a ZIP file
-2. Open Firefox and navigate to `about:debugging`
+3. Open Firefox and navigate to <code>about:debugging</code>
-3. Click "This Firefox" tab
+4. Click "This Firefox" tab
-4. Click "Load Temporary Add-on" and select the `manifest_firefox.json` file
+5. Click "Load Temporary Add-on" and select the <code>manifest_firefox.json</code> file

-## Chromium Installation (Alternative)
+### Chromium Installation (Alternative)

-1. Download the extension files from the [GitHub repository](https://github.com/styrserver/BestiaryArena-SuperMod-Loader)
+1. Download the extension files from the [https://github.com/styrserver/BestiaryArena-SuperMod-Loader GitHub repository]
 2. Unzip the files to a location on your computer
 3. Open your Chrome-based browser (Chrome, Edge, Brave, etc.)
-4. Go to `chrome://extensions/` in your browser
+4. Go to <code>chrome://extensions/</code> in your browser
 5. Enable "Developer mode" using the toggle in the top-right corner
 6. Click "Load unpacked" and select the folder containing the extension files
 7. The extension icon should now appear in your browser toolbar